hrguan/GoRelax/README.md

 ![Places](https://res.cloudinary.com/dql5gkbx4/image/upload/v1623103010/allplaces_zzwinx.png)
 ![Details](https://res.cloudinary.com/dql5gkbx4/image/upload/v1623103010/detail_bgufgd.png)
 ------------------
 GoRelax is a website where registered users can share relaxed places with others.
+Non-registered users are able to check all the places on this website.